ward/csopl-project/README.md

-# Capita Selecta of Programming Languages: Homework 1
+# Capita Selecta of Programming Languages: Homework

-Code for the first assignment of the Capita Selecta of Programming Languages course at the Vrije Universiteit Brussel.
-A simple type checker and evaluator for the language as described in Chapter 8 of the book Types and Programming Languages by B. C. Pierce, with the addition of some language constructs.
+Code for the assignments of the Capita Selecta of Programming Languages course at the Vrije Universiteit Brussel.
+The first assignment was a simple type checker and evaluator for the language described in Chapter 8 of the book Types and Programming Languages by B. C. Pierce, with the addition of some language constructs.
+The second assignment asked for the extension of this with the simply typed lambda calculus as described in chapter 9.
+Our personal addition to this is the surrounding of lambda expressions with `[` and `]` as well as explicitly declaring an application of a lambda by means of `app` to ensure there is no ambiguity in parsing an expression.
+An example to show the reason for the square brackets: `λx:Bool→Bool.x true`.
+The parser cannot know where to end the body of the lambda without running the type checker.

 ## Technology